What is it?

 How long does an assessment take?

 A psycho-educational assessment consists of a series of appointments.
 The first appointment is the intake meeting with the parents and the child and is 90 minutes.
 The two testing appointments are about 3-4 hours and are with the student and a psychometrist.
-The psychometrist works under the direction of Dr. Roberts to administer the tests.
+The psychometrist works under the direction of registered psychologists to administer the tests.
 The final appointment to go over results is ~50 minutes long, and is typically 5 weeks after the final testing session.

 Is the cost covered by benefits?